 - have had more than one miscarriage or abortion

-- have other health problems (such as an infection, weight concerns, anatomical abnormalities in the uterus or cervix, or certain chronic conditions)
+- have other health issues (such as an infection, anatomical abnormalities in the uterus or cervix, or certain chronic conditions)

 - experience a very stressful or traumatic event during pregnancy (physical or emotional)

 It’s important to note that many pregnant people who experience symptoms of preterm labor have none of the known risk factors.

 If you’ve had a preterm birth in the past, your obstetrician may recommend you get a progesterone shot or pessary (vaginal suppository).
 The most common form of progesterone hormone administered to prevent preterm birth is the 17-OHPC shot, or 17-alphahydroxyprogesterone caproate.

 The 17-OHPC shot is a synthetic progesterone that is often administered prior to the 21st week of gestation.
 It’s intended to prolong pregnancy.
 The hormone works by keeping the uterus from contracting.
 The shot is typically given into the muscle on a weekly basis.

 If progesterone is given as a pessary, it’s inserted into the vagina.

 A prescription is required for this hormone treatment, and both the shots and the suppositories should be administered by a doctor.